-What to Consider when Shopping for a Handlebar Bag?
+What to Consider while Shopping for a Handlebar Bag?

 Not all handlebar bags are the same.
-And it is important to remember that to get the right one for your needs requires taking time to ponder on some vital considerations.
+And it is important to remember that getting the right one for your needs requires taking time to ponder on some vital considerations.

 It is important to consider how well the chosen handlebar bag will fit your bike.
 Here it is necessary to mention that different bicycles come with different handlebar styles/designs.
 Choosing a handlebar bag that does not suit your bike’s design means that you will have problems mounting it on the bike.